joaomelo/calystone/docs/DEVELOPMENT.md

 ## Utils

-Here reside features used by multiple modules that have no knowledge about business logic.
+Here reside features used by multiple layers that have no knowledge about business logic.

+Utils is meant to house core strucutures that are both light in the bundle and very reusable in multiple layers.
+For example UI componentes are not to be placed here, since they are only used in the display layer.
+Structures that clearly are meant to solve a specific layer problem should be placed in modules on that layer.

 Be aware that generic lib features are considered bad design.
-Utils is not a candidate for an npm module.
-Everything should be written to meet the current needs.
-This isolation is meant for ease of maintenance and not reuse in other apps.
+Utils is not a candidate for an npm package.
+Everything should be written to meet the current app needs.
+The isolation in utils is meant for ease of maintenance and not reuse in other apps.

 # Design choices